T8N123/T8NTextureTool/README.md

 6. (Optional) Set your filename pattern: **output_{index}** (You will only need to edit this to add something like, v2, a tag like T8N, etc.)

 Click Run

+The Help tab in the app does not do anything as of now.

+## DM @t8nvr on discord for help